The dreaded Ex-Girlfriend Addiction™ is a disease many of you reading this have. The thing is, you probably don’t know you have it.

 This cleanse has actually been proven to work and it’s something you can do right this second.

 To make this even more fun, I’m going to give you something special for free.
-The following section is an application exercise right out of my upcoming book that’s dropping in 2 months.
+The following section is an application exercise right out of my upcoming course that I’ll be dropping in the future.
 If you’re interested, I’ll have more details on it in the coming weeks.

 Time to roll up your sleeves motherfucker.
 Everything of hers has to go.
 If you’re at home reading this, get your ass up off your couch because you need to do this right this second!